 Berlin: August 19th

 What is Bodypainting Day?

-BODYPAINTING DAY is a public art event in which a select group of talented artists paint on the bodies of nude models over a 4 hour period in full public view.
+BODYPAINTING DAY is a public art event produced by Human Connection Arts in which a select group of talented artists paint on the bodies of nude models over a 4 hour period in full public view.

 Bodypainting Day gives MODELS the opportunity to embrace themselves and to use their bodies to become living art.
 Unlike what people might expect from a body painting event, the models are ordinary people, ranging in age, size and gender.
 Models take great pride standing in public as they are.
 By holding the event as a full nude event, we remove the shame often associated with our bodies and show the distinction between nudity and sexuality.